jakecycakdyos/publicdocs/privacy-policy.md

 **Last updated:** May 25, 2025

-Thank you for choosing VSTP Calculator (“we,” “our,” “us”).
-This Privacy Policy explains how we collect, use, and safeguard your data when you use our iOS app.
+Thank you for choosing to use our apps (“we,” “our,” “us”).
+This Privacy Policy explains how we collect, use, and safeguard your data when you use our iOS apps.

 ## Information We Collect

-- **Tier Point Data**
+- **App Data**
-  We collect no personal information—only the cabin class, booking code, and your current tier‑point balance which you voluntarily enter.
+  We collect no personal information from you.

 - **Crash Logs & Diagnostics**
   With your permission, the app may send anonymized crash reports to help us improve stability.

 ## Use of Information

-We use the data you enter solely to calculate and display your current and projected Virgin Atlantic tier‑point status.
+We use the data you enter solely to calculate and display.
 No data is shared with third parties.

 ## Data Storage & Security